snowdrop/spring-boot-quickstart-istio/README.md

 oc exec $podName -c spring-boot curl http://localhost:15000/listeners
 ```

+## Tell me if my route is well registered under RDS

-If the routes about the services are well added within the Envoy Routes Discovery repository, then you should be able to see this entry when you issue
+If the routes about the services are well added within the Envoy Routes Discovery repository, then you should be able to see an entry when you issue
 the command `curl http://localhost:15000/routes | grep [service-name]` where `[service-name]` corresponds to one of the service installed

 ```bash